goofy2k/TTGO-TAudio/README.md

  - On/off switch
  - Push buttons (4x)
  - Audio in over BT  ?
- - Audio out over BT ? (this could also be done with other boards)
+ - Audio out over BT ? (this feature is not specific for this board, REMARK)

- -
+REMARK: is it possible to stream / synthesize sound on a board without a WM8978 and send it over BT to a wireless speaker?

 ## Sources of examples
  - In schreibfaul1/ESP32-audioI2S  (repo for Audio.h)
  - In LilyGO/ TTGO-TAudio repo